tony-caotong/potatos/README.md

       * dpdk-16.07.2

 # Logs
+### v20170210-001
+struct about rte_mbuf and parameter values about mempool create, were described as commands in codes.

 ### v20170208-001
 At the very beginning, dpdk-2.2.0 was chosen because it was a publish version shipped with official CentOS 7.3 .
 But I don't know why my VM will be stuck on under function rte_eal_init(), however turn to dpdk-16.07.2 and it works fine.